dharmesh015/Subscription_Manager/README.md

 # Subscription Manager

-A secure web application developed using JSP and JDBC for managing subscriptions.
-The app includes features like user authentication, member management, and subscription tracking.
+The Subscription Management System is a secure web application designed to streamline subscription management for members.
+It allows administrators to efficiently add, delete, and update member subscriptions while enabling members to track their payment status.
+The user-friendly interface enhances overall user experience for both admins and members.

 [GitHub Repository](https://github.com/dharmesh015/Subscription_Manager)